 Education is more than textbooks, examinations, and report cards, though these obviously play a key role in teaching and learning.
-The goal at Xian Yun Academy of the Arts CA is development of the total person and Student Activities help to address this goal.
+The goal at Xian Yun Academy of the Arts is to develop the whole person and Student Activities help to address this goal.
 Every Xian Yun student is encouraged to participate in an extra-curricular activity requiring time and commitment on his part.
 Our goal is that students acquire knowledge about themselves through working with others and cooperating with students of different interests, backgrounds, and personalities toward the attainment of a common goal.
 This is an extremely valuable experience.
 Our hope is that there is “something for everyone” in these diverse activities programs.

 A Day in the Life